The ep5 Educational Broadcasting Foundation has produced several mock-ups of public television documentaries as demonstrations.

 “You Want to Build a Railroad, Do You?”

 In which we make believe that you have inherited an immense wodge of cash and wish to spend it all on building your own railroad.
 Yes, we know; that’s hilarious.
-Be that as it may, we consider some of the more obvious and a few of the more subtle factors which will bear on your experience in constructing your very own railway.
+Be that as it may, we consider some of the more obvious and a few of the more subtle factors which will bear on your experience in constructing your own railway.

 “To the Junction and Back - Part 2”

 This story, entitled “The Line in Winter” and shot in 2010, depicts winter operations on the Arcade & Attica Railroad.
 Both freight and passenger trains feature in this story, along with the winner of The Most Adorable Train Passenger Contest.
 Why was Part 2 finished before Part 1?
 Could it have been because it was the easier of the two to do?
-And, anyway, we dropped Part 1.
+And, anyway, we canceled Part 1.